prav33n/netent/README.md

 - Edit the base URL to point to your server.
 Enjoy the game

-#Addtional Ideas
+#Planned Features
-Keep track of history of game outcomes per user.
+- Keep track of history of game outcomes per user.
-Add test cases to check the server and client features.
+- Add test cases to check the server and client features.